-10.3.13 Creating a Mastercom SAFE Report
+10.6.1 Creating a Mastercom SAFE Report

 Mastercard require all card issuers to report fraudulent transactions, and you should always do this before raising a chargeback in instances where the reason code is related to a fraudulent transaction.
 You can report fraudulent transactions to Mastercard by creating a new fraud event in Mastercom, using their SAFE reporting facility.

 To create a SAFE report:

-1. In the Transactions screen, right-click the required transaction and select Create Mastercom SAFE report.
+- 1. From the Smart Client menu, select Card Activity > View Transactions to view the Transactions screen. - 2.
+From the Transactions screen, right-click the required transaction and select Create Mastercom SAFE report.
 The Create Mastercom SAFE report screen is displayed.

-Figure 45: Create Mastercom SAFE report screen
+Figure 70: Create Mastercom SAFE report screen

-2. Provide all the details as per the instructions in the table below and click Save.
+3. Provide all the details as per the instructions in the table below and click Save.

-A confirmation message is displayed, indicating if the SAFE Report request was successfully registered with Mastercom.
+Note: A confirmation message is displayed, indicating if the SAFE Report request was successfully registered with Mastercom.
 In this case a Claim ID and Fraud ID are returned, which you can use to track the status of the request.
 If the SAFE Report request failed, a message box is displayed, providing details of the error.
 For example, an invalid claim ID.
 Please resolve the error and try again or contact Thredd support.

-3. To close the message box, click OK.
+- 4. To close the message box, click OK. - 5.
 The created fee collection message is displayed in the SAFE Report Details Screen.
 See Viewing SAFE Report Details.